-In 2005, Jarrett came home to San Francisco and opened The Meisner Technique Studio.
-In so doing, he made good on a promise he’d made to Sandy many years before – to establish an acting school dedicated solely to the teachings of Sanford Meisner.
+In 2005, Jim came home to San Francisco and opened The Meisner Technique Studio.
+In so doing, he made good on a promise he’d made to Sandy many years before – to establish an acting school dedicated solely to The Meisner Technique.

 In 2007, Jim made the best move of his teaching career when he asked his former student, Melissa Thompson Esaia to train to become a teacher.
 After her apprenticeship, Melissa taught side by side with Jim and soon they became partners in growing The Meisner Technique Studio.

 For the next twelve years, Melissa served as Assistant Director of The Meisner Technique Studio.
 During this time, Melissa’s enormous talent as a teacher and school administrator helped build The Meisner Technique Studio into the premiere acting training in the Bay Area.

 In August of 2019, Melissa left The Meisner Technique Studio.
 Soon after, Jim created the Meisner Teaching Mentorship with the goal to continue to expand and grow The Meisner Technique Studio by training former students to become teachers as well.

 In a feature article celebrating Jim’s return to the Bay Area with Theatre Bay Area Magazine, Jim was asked about his vision and motivation for creating the best acting training in San Francisco.